Old Ursuline Convent, New Orleans

-Ursuline Convent (Couvent des Ursulines) was a series of historic Ursuline convents in New Orleans, Louisiana.
+Ursuline Convent (Couvent des Ursulines) was a series of historic Ursuline convents in New Orleans, Louisiana, United States.
 In 1727, at the request of Governor Étienne Perier, nuns from the Ursuline Convent of Rouen (Normandy) went to New Orleans to found a convent, run a hospital, and take care of educating young girls.

-The first building
+First building

 The first building for the Ursuline nuns in New Orleans was designed by Ignace François Broutin in 1727 when the nuns arrived in New Orleans, at the request of Governor Étienne Perier.
 Michael Zeringue (Johann Michael Zehringer), the King's Master Carpenter from Franconia, Bavaria and progenitor of all "Zeringue" families in Louisiana was the builder.
 Planning, collecting material, and construction took years.
 Existing drawings show the building in 1733, although it was not officially finished until the following year.

 Colombage (half-timbered) or briquette-entre-poteaux (brick-between-post) was the major form of French Colonial construction in the colony during the 18th century (see also Pitot House).
 Usually the exterior walls were then given a protective covering of stucco or wooden boards; but the fact that the timbered walls of the Ursuline Convent were left exposed is confirmed by a drawing from 1737.
 Such construction proved to be inappropriate for the humid climate of New Orleans (with significant deterioration already apparent by 1745), in addition to being a fire hazard.